Overview

 Results

-The new visual identity enables the application of consistent design patterns across the content of the entire website.
-Content editors now have the freedom and tools available to independently create much more engaging pages that integrate harmoniously with the site's overall design.
+The new visual identity enables the application of consistent design patterns across the content of the entire website and ensures a unified branding across all communication materials.
+The website's flexible, component-based redesign sets it up for future growth and grants content editors the freedom and tools available to independently create much more engaging pages that integrate harmoniously with the site’s overall design.
+The new website now integrates with Princeton’s single sign-on system and its event calendar, reducing duplicate logins and duplicate content entry.